 In other words, you have to define your “talent pool worthy” candidate.

-The definition of “talent pool worthy” candidate will vary among different companies and their future hiring needs.
+The definition of a “talent pool worthy” candidate will vary among different companies and their future hiring needs.

 Step 2: Fill your talent pool